micans/apparix/README.md

 ```
 wget https://raw.githubusercontent.com/micans/apparix/main/.bourne-apparix
 ```

+Apparix allows the same mark to point to different directories.
+This can be useful e.g. for changing projects associated with the same collaborator, or simply using a `now` bookmark for the current project.
+The `to` jump command will use the last occurrence in the resource file as the destination to use.
+I find it useful to keep the older destinations around as a trail of my activities.
+Use `agather` to view all associated targets, use `whence` to pick an older destination, or edit the resource file with `via` to reorder priorities.

+I use `amibm` in `PROMPT_COMMAND`.
+It lists the marks under which the current directory `$PWD` is known.
+Let's call a mark `mrk` with multiple directories a multi-mark.
+Now `mrk` is listed by `amibm` as `mrk-` if it is a multi-mark and
+$PWD is not the default (last-listed) target, as `mrk+` if it is a multimark and `$PWD` *is* the default target, and just as `mrk` if `$PWD` is the unique target.

 There are two asymmetries between `aget` and `aput`.
 The former can only retrieve a single file, but tab completion on the (distant) file to be copied